 Cannabis in the ER

-Compared to alcohol and drug use, cannabis rarely makes an appearance in the ER.
-However, one may expect there to be changes to this after the legalization of marijuana.
-The number of teenagers who were sent to emergency rooms has increased fourfold since cannabis was legalized in Colorado in 2014.
+Currently, ERs see a fair amount of situations related to cannabis associated trauma, hyperemesis, and more.
 In general, patients are treated for the symptoms resulting from cannabis use and are usually able to leave shortly after arrival.
 Patients may often feel confused or fearful over what they are experiencing and come to the ER for support, when in reality the best treatment is to simply wait for the effects to wear off.

-The legalization of marijuana will likely result in an increase in the number of users, which in turn will result in more frequent visits to the emergency room.
+The legalization of marijuana might result in an increase in the number of users, which in turn will result in more frequent visits to the emergency room, though the current thought is that we may not see many new uses following legalization.
 However, aside from the odd anomaly, most marijuana cases don’t end up manifesting into anything severe.
 Moreover, the best treatment for cannabis intoxication is time, which is something that ER workers don’t often have a lot of.